MadzCode/Lecture-Repository/Prototype Documentation.md

 https://github.com/user-attachments/assets/e0d6fbf7-6c4a-4f93-b81d-58d8fda2810f

 The enemies health widget was bugged so I hid it in the game.
 I got the gun to be able to aim.
+I fixed the wave system but it will bug past wave (30)